desec-io/desec-stack/docs/rrsets.rst

         '{"ttl": 86400}'

-If the RRset was updated successfully, the API returns ``200 OK`` with the updated RRset in the reponse body.
-If there is a syntactical error (e.g. not all required fields were provided or the type was not specified in uppercase), the API responds with ``400 Bad Request``.
-If field values were semantically invalid (e.g. when you provide an unknown record type, or an `A` value that is not an IPv4 address), ``422 Unprocessable Entity`` is returned.
-If the RRset does not exist, ``404 Not Found`` is returned.
+If the RRset was updated successfully, the API returns ``200 OK`` with the updated RRset in the response body.
+If the operation cannot be performed with the given parameters, the API returns ``400 Bad Request``.
+This can happen, for instance, when there is a conflicting RRset with the same name and type, when not all required fields were provided correctly (such as, when the ``type`` value was not provided in uppercase), or when the record content is semantically invalid (e.g. when you provide an unknown record type, or an ``A`` value that is not an IPv4 address).

 To modify an RRset at the zone apex (empty subname), use the special subname value ``@`` (read more about `Accessing the Zone Apex`_).